Appalachian Trail/Blue Trail (Clear Lake) Loop from Route 301

 From the east end of the Bear Mountain Bridge, proceed north on N.Y.
 Route 9D for 8.0 miles to Peekskill Road at the southern end of Cold Spring (just beyond the Boscobel Restoration).
 Turn right and follow Peekskill Road for 0.5 mile to its terminus at a junction with N.Y.
 Route 301, then turn right and follow Route 301 for 7.0 miles to a parking area on the left side of the road on a small peninsula that juts into Canopus Lake.

-Just beyond, you will see a brown wand below to the left.
-Turn left, leaving the road, and continue along a path built into the side of the hill, marked with the white blazes of the Appalachian Trail (A.T).
+From the parking area, walk back (southwest) along Route 301 for about 500 feet.
+When the guardrail on the left side of the road ends, turn left and follow a footpath, marked with the white blazes of the Appalachian Trail (A.T.), that leads downhill.
+The trail bears right and continues on a path built into the side of a hill.
 This was the route of a narrow-gauge railroad, built in 1873 to transport iron ore from mines in the area to Dump Hill, at the intersection of Philipstown Turnpike and Dennytown Road (from where it was transported to the foundry in Cold Spring by horse-drawn wagons).
-Below, to the left, is a wetland traversed by Canopus Creek.
+Below, on the left, is Canopus Creek, which soon widens into a large wetland.

-In about two-thirds of a mile, you'll reach a particularly interesting section of the railbed which crosses a low area on a curved stone causeway.
-Just beyond, the A.T. turns left, leaving the railbed, and heads gently uphill on a woods road through dense mountain laurel.
+In about two-thirds of a mile, you'll reach a particularly interesting section of the railbed that crosses a low area on a curved stone causeway.
+Just beyond, the A.T. bears left, leaving the railbed, and heads gently uphill on a footpath through dense mountain laurel.

-After a short climb, you'll reach dirt-and-gravel Sunk Mine Road.
-Here, the A.T. turns right, but you should turn left onto the road, which is marked with the red blazes of the Candlewood Hill Trail (as well as the blue "HT" blazes of the Hudson Trail).
-The road heads downhill to cross Canopus Creek (note the stone causeway - probably a remnant of an old narrow-gauge mine railroad - to the left, just before crossing the bridge), then continues along the side of a hill, with a deep ravine to the right.
+After a short climb, you'll reach dirt-and-gravel Sunken Mine Road.
+Here, the A.T. turns right, but you should turn left onto the road, which heads downhill to cross Canopus Creek (note the stone causeway - probably a remnant of an old narrow-gauge mine railroad - to the left, just before crossing the bridge), then continues along the side of a hill, with a deep ravine on the right.

 After a relatively level stretch, the Blue Trail climbs steeply to reach a narrow south-facing viewpoint.
 It continues along the ridge, with views through the trees on both sides of the trail (the views are broader when there are no leaves on the trees).
 The trail descends a little, then climbs briefly.
 At the top of the climb, there are unobstructed views of Clear Lake from open rocks to the right of the trail.
 A little further along, Oscawana Lake can be seen in the distance to the south.